learningequality/video-vectorization/README.md

     3. Modify the PATH and LD_LIBRARY_PATH BY running the following commands:
         * `export PATH=/usr/local/cuda-7.5/bin:$PATH`
         * `export LD_LIBRARY_PATH=/usr/local/cuda-7.5/lib64:$LD_LIBRARY_PATH`
-    4. Test that the everything is installed correctly by running this [compliling an example(http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/#compiling-examples).
+    4. Test that the everything installed correctly by [compliling an example](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/#compiling-examples).

 ### Install OpenCV
-Installing
 * Install OpenCV 2 by follwing [this guide](https://medium.com/@manuganji/installation-of-opencv-numpy-scipy-inside-a-virtualenv-bf4d82220313) to make sure it works with your virtual python environment.
 TLDR:
     * Create a new virtual env.
     * Install numpy and scipy `pip install numpy scipy`